data-apis/scipy-2023-presentation/paper.rst

 thus supporting our hypothesis that scikit-learn can benefit from non-CPU-based execution models, as afforded by array API standard adoption.

+These improvements to the LDA implementation are already merged and are planned for inclusion in the upcoming scikit-learn 1.3 release.

 SciPy
 -----